Kitty Grande

 Kitty Margarete Grande (née Sørensen, later Lorange.
-22 March 1919 – 26 January 1999) was a Gestapo agent in Trondheim, Norway during World War II.
+22 March 1919 – 26 January 1999) was a Gestapo agent in Trondheim, Norway, during World War II.
 She was a member of the group Sonderabteilung Lola, led by Henry Rinnan.
 She was married to fellow Gestapo agent Ivar Grande, who was assassinated by the resistance movement in December 1944.
-During the legal purge after the war, Kitty Grande was sentenced to 20 years in prison with hard labour.
+During the legal purge after the war, Grande was sentenced to 20 years in prison with hard labour.
 She was released from prison on 26 May 1951.